Difference between revisions of "Moreblessing ali" - Pindula

 |−

-Ali, 46, went missing on 24 May 2022 after she was reportedly attacked by Pius Jamba, her alleged estranged boyfriend.
+Ali, 46, [https://news.pindula.co.zw/2022/06/11/police-speak-on-death-of-ccc-activist-moreblessing-ali/ went missing on 24 May 2022] after she was reportedly attacked by [[Pius Jamba]], her alleged estranged boyfriend.
 Her mutilated body was discovered in a well at a farm in [[Beatrice]] on the 11th of June packed into a body bag in two parts, with police stuffing her intestines in a plastic bag.

 |+

-Ali, 46, went missing on 24 May 2022after she was reportedly attacked by Pius Jamba, her alleged estranged boyfriend.
+Ali, 46, [https://news.pindula.co.zw/2022/06/11/police-speak-on-death-of-ccc-activist-moreblessing-ali/ went missing on 24 May 2022] after she was reportedly attacked by [[Pius Jamba]], her alleged estranged boyfriend .
 Her mutilated body was discovered in a well at a farm in [[Beatrice]] on the 11th of June packed into a body bag in two parts, with police stuffing her intestines in a plastic bag.

 Moreblessing Ali was a member of the Citizens Coalition for Change (CCC) and a community leader in Ward 21, Chitungwiza North.